E1 Install Guide

 To make this setting effective, the DAS server administrator must stop and restart the IIS application pool for the DAS server.
 The name of this AppPool is DASServerAppPool (or DASServerAppPoolTest for a DAS test installation).

-Once completed, the user can then use the -nosso URL option to bypass signing in with single sign-on.
-For example:
+Once completed, users will no longer be able to use the -nosso URL option to bypass signing in with single sign-on.